Kingdom Hearts IV: Development

+World selection

+The worlds for the game are chosen by Nomura that allow for unique gameplay experiences, while also connecting to the overall themes of the game's story.
+This was particularly the case with the Coco world, which Nomura felt had a good "synergy" with Sora's story.
+The Coco world was the first chosen for the game.
+The advancement of graphical capabilities since the series began played a limiting factor in determining the number of worlds created for the game, with Kingdom Hearts IV having the least amount of worlds in the series to date given the level of detail in each.
+Several commentators believed the forest-like world included in the game's initial 2022 trailer was the moon Endor from the Star Wars franchise, noting the presence of an object resembling an AT-ST foot, suggesting a world based on Star Wars would be included in the game.

 Design

 Sora receives an updated look for the game, having a more realistic art style.
 Quadratum and the non-playable characters also have a realistic design.
 The design team was challenged to make the world as realistic as possible; previously in the series, the most "realistic" world was the one based on the Pirates of the Caribbean films.
 Conversely, characters in the original world of the series, such as Donald and Goofy, continue to use the shaders and designs introduced in Kingdom Hearts III, with Nomura stating if Sora were to return to his world, his look would revert.

+Audio

 Music

 Series composer Yoko Shimomura returns to score the game.

+Voice cast

+By the end of August 2026, the game's English voice acting was around 70 percent complete, while the Japanese voice acting had been finished.
+Haley Joel Osment returned to voice Sora in the English version, while David Gallagher returned as Riku.
+Benjamin Bratt reprises his role as Ernesto de la Cruz in the game.

+Release

+Kingdom Hearts IV is scheduled to be released in late 2027 for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.